 It was a picture of a slightly different kind as the sun beat down on the huge granite rocks that make up Boulders Beach in Simon’s Town.
-Instead of the familiar penguins, a twisting line of red and blue clad members of SANCCOB were drawing the attention as they made their way down the boardwalk towards the beach, each of them holding a large brown box with bold black letters warning: “handle with care” as they were carrying precious cargo indeed.
+Instead of the familiar penguins, a twisting line of red and blue-clad members of SANCCOB drew the attention as it made its way down the boardwalk towards the beach, each person holding a large brown box with bold black letters warning: “handle with care”.

 Slowly the boxes were lined up on the dunes, and the boardwalk suddenly became packed with onlookers all talking in hushed tones, some pointing, while others tried to capture the moment with their cameras.

 All went silent just before the boxes were opened.
 The boxes were tipped over to reveal their monochromatic passengers inside.
 Seven plump African penguins plopped onto the white sand slowly surveying their surroundings, letting their natural instincts take hold, guiding them to the cool water.

 The only adult of the group took the lead showing the youngsters the way down through the gauntlet of rocks, seaweed and rude locals – it would seem penguin colonies are not necessarily friendly to new comers.
 Eventually all seven waddled their way into the surf shaking their tails and ducking their heads in the Atlantic water.
 There were cheers and congratulations all round as another successful release was over.

 Subscribe to enjoy more stories like this – join our tribe

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.

 To comment on this story please DOWNLOAD OUR APP.
 See details below.